Amasirat/NANDTree/README.md

 The time complexity of our algorithm is O(nlogn)

+## 2. Randomized-First Algorithm

+## 3. Proving T~0(n) = O(n^2)

 ## 4. Probability of Evaluation

 Let's denote the probability that the root of the tree will evaluate to 0 or 1 as respectively P0(n) and P1(n).
 Solving this probability requires a recursive relation.

 When the left and right subtrees evaluate to 1 is the only possibility in which the parent will be 0.
 Therefore we can write these recurrence relations like this.

-Let n be the number of leaves in the NAND tree:
+Let n be the number of leaves in the NAND tree which has to be a power of 2 (n = 2^k):

     * P0(n) = P1(n/2) x P1(n/2)
     * P1(n) = 1 - P0(n)

-The base case for these probabilities is for n = 1 in which P1 and P0 will be:
+The base case for these probabilities is for n = 2^0 = 1 in which P1 and P0 will be:

 P1(1) = 0.5

 P0(1) = 0.5

-Because The probability of a single leaf being 0 or 1 is 50% for both cases.
+As the probability of a single leaf being 0 or 1 is 50% for both cases.

+We then implemented a simple static function inside the NANDTree class to evaluate the probability of a tree evaluation given n = 2^k leaves.
+After testing these functions with different inputs, we found that the probability of a tree with n = 2^15 or 32768 leaves evaluating one rounded to 1 in our environment.